hev/WizardLM/README.md

 ### WizardLM performance on code generation.

 The following table provides a comprehensive comparison of WizardLMs and several other LLMs on the code generation task, namely HumanEval.
 The evaluation metric is pass@1.
-The results indicate that WizardLMs consistently exhibit superior performance in comparison to the LLaMa models of the same size.
+The results indicate that WizardLMs consistently exhibit superior performance in comparison to the LLaMA models of the same size.
 Furthermore, our WizardLM-30B model surpasses StarCoder and OpenAI's code-cushman-001.
 Moreover, our Code LLM, WizardCoder, demonstrates exceptional performance, achieving a pass@1 score of 57.3, surpassing the open-source SOTA by approximately 20 points.

 | Model            | HumanEval Pass@1 |